 -Wagons $20.00 a day or $50.00 Friday through Sunday

 -Covered stall $10.00 a night (there are 18)

 -Rent a room for $90.00 – $225.00 a night for 1-2 people

 Phone Service: I was able to get good phone service on the ranch and from the inside of the trailer.
 I do have AT&T so I’m not sure about the other providers.

 Terrain: Mostly sandy with open and wooded areas

-Mileage: Unknown, but enough to host an endurance ride.
-Lazy F Ranch claims there is 75 miles of trails on 2500 acres.
+Mileage: Enough to host an endurance ride.
+Lazy F Ranch reports there are 75 miles of trails on 2500 acres.

 Pack a lunch as there are plenty of shady spots for a picnic and enough trails to build up an appetite.
 We enjoyed a peaceful lunch.
 The trees were perfectly spaced for tying off our horses, not too close or too far apart and a log could not have provided a better seat had the sun not managed to peek through the trees.
 The shade provided by some gorgeous oaks gave us a much needed respite from the Texas summer sun.
 The ranch exhibits some gorgeous southern Texas country.

 It was with some hesitation that I trailered down with Kelly to this new (for us) ranch.
 My hesitation was due to the recent scorching heat and humidity combined with my wimpy self…!